-Lisa is also secretary to the Membership and Research Support Committees, and to the Society’s New Historical Perspectives publication series for early career historians.
+Lisa is secretary to the Society’s Membership and Research Support committees, and to the Society’s New Historical Perspectives publication series for early career historians.

 Prior to joining the RHS in 2021, Philip was Director of Digital and Publishing, and a Senior Lecturer in British History, at the Institute of Historical Research, University of London (2016-21), and Senior Editor for the Dictionary of National Biography at Oxford University (2010-16).